 Marriage under the UAE's law

-Under the UAE's law, marriage is the only legal bond for a man and a woman to establish a relationship and form a family.
-The law identifies marriage as a legal contract between a man and a woman, aimed at protecting the rights of the couple and their children.
-Live-in relationships are prohibited for all citizens and residents regardless of their nationality or religion.
+UAE;s law identifies marriage as a legal contract between a man and a woman, aimed at protecting the rights of the couple and their children.

 Pre-marital general requirements